ai-robotics-estonia/2023_testing_vision_based_off_road_navigation_with_geographical_hints/README.md

 The working solution could be used in any area that needs navigation in unstructured environment with poor GPS signal and outdated maps, for example:
 * military,
 * agriculture,
+* forestry,
 * rescue.

-The dataset collected in this project will also be used to create a visual navigation benchmark and international robot orienteering competition.
-Such competition will make novel solutions and international talent accessible to Milrem Robotics.
+The dataset collected in this project can also be used to create a visual navigation benchmark and international robot orienteering competition.
+Such competition would make novel solutions and international talent accessible to Milrem Robotics.

 ### Lessons learned